Spring Boot Thymeleaf CRUD Database Real-Time Project - PART 1

 Create a database with the name "demo" in the MySQL database server.

-We’ll need to configure MySQL database URL, username, and password so that Spring can establish a connection with the database on startup.
+We’ll need to configure the MySQL database URL, username, and password so that Spring can establish a connection with the database on startup.

 # DATASOURCE (DataSourceAutoConfiguration & DataSourceProperties)